Devsam2898/CrewAI-Agents/README.md

-Here's a draft for your README file:

----

 # MIT Physics Questions Answering Project

 This project demonstrates the utilization of CrewAI agents, specifically a customized `PDFSearchTool`, with Anthropic's Claude 3.5 Sonnet model as the language model (LLM) and Cohere's `embed-english-v3.0` for embeddings.
 The goal of the project is to assess the undergraduate proficiency of the model by using Retrieval-Augmented Generation (RAG) on a dataset of MIT physics questions.